Why Reactivity is Often a Warning Sign for Aggressive Behavior in Dogs

 Other factors Involved in Reactivity

 There are several other factors that can contribute to a dog’s reactivity, including stress, diet, illness, and pain.
-In time, dogs may come to associate unpleasant or intense experiences with people, other animals, sounds or other conditions.
+In time, anxiety tends to feed itself regardless of the factors that contribute.
+Dogs may come to associate unpleasant or intense experiences with people and then become anxious about being anxious.
+This can spread to an anxiety about other animals, sounds or other conditions.

 It’s always wise to be sensitive to other factors that can contribute to reactivity.